nbragin4/cookiecutter/docs/tutorials/tutorial1.rst

 Notice how it was auto-populated with your (or my) name and email.

 Also take note of the fact that you are looking at a ReStructuredText file.
-Cookiecutter can generate a project with text files of any type.
+Scaffoldrom can generate a project with text files of any type.

 Great, you just generated a skeleton Python package.
 How did that work?